Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Three-Dimensional Spatial Analyses

-We recognize \eqref{eq:Re_tr_u_3D} as a {\it three-dimensional spatial Reynolds transport theorem}, or more precisely a spatial transformation theorem.
-This representation bears many similarities to the treatment of molecular systems in phase space \cite{Pottier_2010} (examined in \S\ref{sect:ex_sys}), but here they extend only over the velocity space, {following the common probabilistic description of turbulent flow} \citepeg{Monin_Yaglom_1971a, Batchelor_1967, Pope_2000}.
-The quantity $b(\u,\x)$ can be interpreted physically as the density of some conserved quantity carried by a fluid element with a velocity between $\u$ and $\u + d\u$, at the position between $\x$ and $\x + d\x$.
-Integration of $b(\u,\x)$ over the velocity volume then gives the total quantity carried by the flow at this position.
-The physical interpretation of \eqref{eq:Re_tr_u_3D} is analogous to that for the temporal formulation \eqref{eq:Re_tr}: a differential change in the integral of a local quantity $b(\u,\x)$ over the velocity space can be subdivided into changes which occur within the control volume coincident with the velocity domain $\D(\x)$, and changes which take place due to (spatial) translations into or out of the domain through the velocity surface $\partial \D(\x)$.
+We can describe \eqref{eq:Re_tr_u_3D} as a {\it three-dimensional velocimetric-spatial Reynolds transport theorem}, or more precisely a transformation theorem.
+Its formulation bears many similarities to analyses of molecular systems in phase space \cite{Pottier_2010} (examined in \S\ref{sect:ex_sys}), but the integration extends only over the velocity space, in sympathy with the common probabilistic description of turbulent flow \cite[e.g.,][]{Monin_Yaglom_1971a, Batchelor_1967, Pope_2000}.
+The quantity $\varphi(\u,\x)$ can be interpreted physically as the conserved quantity carried per unit of velocity and volume space by a fluid element with a velocity between $\u$ and $\u + d\u$ at the position between $\x$ and $\x + d\x$, i.e., the density in six-dimensional Eulerian phase space.
+Integration of $\varphi(\u,\x)$ over the velocity domain therefore gives the volumetric density $\alpha(\x)$ of the conserved quantity at this position.

+The physical interpretation of \eqref{eq:Re_tr_u_3D} is analogous to that for the temporal formulation \eqref{eq:Re_tr}: a differential change in the integral of a local quantity $\varphi(\u,\x)$ over the velocity space can be subdivided into changes which occur within the control volume coincident with the velocity domain $\D(\x)$, and changes which take place due to (spatial) translations into or out of the domain through the velocity surface $\partial \D(\x)$.
 Using a velocimetric form of the divergence theorem, this is equivalent to the sum of changes within the domain and changes arising from a velocity divergence term.
-The combined velocimetric integral in \eqref{eq:Re_tr_u_3D} thus assumes a continuous and continuously differentiable tensor field $\vgrad_{rel}$, which extends over the entire velocity space within which the domain $\D(\x)$ is embedded, {as will also the density $b(\u,\x)$}.
+The combined velocimetric integral in \eqref{eq:Re_tr_u_3D} thus assumes a continuous and continuously differentiable tensor field $\vgrad_{rel}$, which extends over the entire velocity space within which the domain $\D(\x)$ is embedded.

-{In sympathy with the temporal formulation, \eqref{eq:Re_tr_u_3D} considers} a relative velocity gradient which decomposes into two components:
+In sympathy with the temporal formulation, \eqref{eq:Re_tr_u_3D} adopts a relative velocity gradient, which can be decomposed (assuming Cartesian velocity and position coordinates) into two components: